scoobybejesus/cryptools/README.md

 Read up on the [CSV input file](https://github.com/scoobybejesus/cryptools/blob/master/InputFile_CSV.md).

-Reports may be exported (as CSV files) that reflect income/expenses/gains/losses or amount and cost basis of existing holdings.
+Reports may be exported as CSV and/or TXT files reflecting income/expenses/gains/losses or amount and cost basis of existing holdings.

 ---